 Earning a teaching license through MTeach is an excellent way to start your teaching career, no matter what state you choose to work in after you graduate.
 Once you earn a Tennessee teaching license, you take it with you, whether you stay in Tennessee or move to another state.
 If you do move out of Tennessee, you will need to check with that state's department of education to find out what additional requirements, if any, you would have to complete to attain a license from that state.

 It is possible that you can still add the MTeach minor to your existing program.
-Please see Leigh in the MTeach office for more information.
+Please contact MTeach to schedule an appointment with an advisor.

 What is after the Step 2 class?